UCBoulder/bclear/data_pipeline/README.md

 # B-Clear Project

 ## Installation and project setup steps
-- Have a elasticsearch cluster setup on cloud, copy the security.ini file to this folder
 - create a local virtualenv - ```virtualenv -p python3 venv```
 - activate the env - ```source venv/bin/activate```
 - install the python client libraries using the command ```pip install -r requirements.txt```
-- download the raw data to validate and upload to elasticsearch. link - https://www.fcc.gov/oet/mba/raw-data-releases
+- download the raw data from the fcc website. link - https://www.fcc.gov/oet/mba/raw-data-releases. scripts for this are also available in the folder [data_download_scripts](data_download_scripts/)

 ## Folder structure